bioinfo-pf-curie/RNA-seq/README.md

 Mandatory arguments:
-  --reads                       Path to input data (must be surrounded with quotes) -profile                      Configuration profile to use. test / curie / conda / docker / singularity
+  --reads                       Path to input data (must be surrounded with quotes) --samplePlan                  Path to sample plan input file (cannot be used with --reads) --genome                      Name of genome reference -profile                      Configuration profile to use. test / curie / conda / docker / singularity

 Options:
-  --genome                      Name of genomes reference --singleEnd                   Specifies that the input is single end reads
+  --singleEnd                   Specifies that the input is single end reads

 Strandedness: